nedmsmith/draft-klspa-wimse-verifiable-geo-fence/draft-lkspa-wimse-verifiable-geo-fence.md

 * WIM gives signed Workload ID (WID) with geographic boundary as an additional field.
 This could be a certificate or a token.

-# System boot/reboot and Agent start/restart time attestation/remote verification
+# Attestation for System Bootstrap and Agent Initialization
 The location agent, which is a modified SPIFFE/SPIRE (spire) agent using a geo-location plugin mechanism, is a daemon running on bare-metal Linux OS Host (H) as a process with direct access to TPM (root permissions for TPM 2.0 access may be needed for certain Linux distributions for certain H hardware configurations).
 The agent can gather the location from host local location sensors (e.g. GPS, GNSS).
 The agent has a TPM plugin (spire-tpm) which interacts with the TPM.
 The server (SPIFFE/SPIRE server) is running in cluster which is isolated from the cluster in which the agent is running.

 ## Boot/reboot time attestation/remote verification of OS for integrity and proof of residency on H